 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and Tarsus Cardio Inc. dba Cardiometabolic Health Congress (CMHC).
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 PHYSICIAN CONTINUING MEDICAL EDUCATION

 The Postgraduate Institute for Medicine designates this enduring material for a maximum of 0.75 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CONTINUING NURSING EDUCATION

-The maximum number of hours awarded for this Continuing Nursing Education activity is 0.25 contact hours.
-Designated for 0.25 contact hours of pharmacotherapy credit for Advance Practice Registered Nurses.
+The maximum number of hours awarded for this Continuing Nursing Education activity is 0.75 contact hours.

 CONTINUING PHARMACY EDUCATION